Google Human Friendly Driving Directions

 As previously explained, computer-generated driving directions are typically expressed in abstractions that are convenient for computers, such as “Stay on Main St. for 1.2 miles”, etc.

 In contrast, human-generated directions tend to be more visually-oriented, such as “Stay on Main St, you’ll pass a big Sears on your left, then turn right at the Dunkin Donuts”.
-Through the use of satellite-based imagery and/or storefront images, a mapping system configured in accordance with an embodiment of the presenting invention can give more visually-oriented (and hence human-friendly) directions.
+Through the use of satellite-based imagery and/or storefront images, a mapping system configured following an embodiment of the presenting invention can give more visually-oriented (and hence human-friendly) directions.

 For instance, satellite-based imagery (such as that provided by Google Earth or Digital Globe) can be used to identify salient buildings, structures, and/or areas for use as waypoints (e.g., a particularly large building, an isolated building, a baseball or other large stadium, a park in an otherwise urban area).

 Also, using image interrogation techniques, structures such as traffic lights and stop signs can be identified, which are also useful in giving directions.